HabanaAI/Model-References/PyTorch/computer_vision/detection/yolox/README.md

 # YOLOX for PyTorch
-This repository provides scripts to train YOLOX model on Habana Gaudi device to achieve state-of-the-art accuracy.
+This repository provides scripts to train YOLOX model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
 To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).